 Due to the nature of the Lloyd's business and the settlement patterns of the underlying business it is also not uncommon for some contracts to take a number of years to finalise and settle, and a receivable on the balance sheet remains.
 An additional control is in place to align to the actuarially modelled ultimate premiums at a reserving class level.
+Furthermore, an analytical review of current year EPI against historical signing patterns is performed.
 In month 24 of an underwriting year a portfolio level adjustment is made to align to the actuarial view.